banguero/winjs-polymer-samples/README.md

 The content of the `<template>` element is parsed by the parser, but it is inert: scripts aren't processed, images aren't downloaded, and so on.
 The `<template>` element is not rendered.

+The <content> element allows selecting nodes from the Light DOM and render them at predefined locations in the Shadow DOM.

-Notice that distributed nodes are elements that render at the insertion point (<content> element), in the main sample, it would be all the `<win-pivot-item>`.
+Distributed nodes are elements that render at the insertion point (<content> element), in the main sample, it would be all the `<win-pivot-item>`.

 `winjs-pivot.js` is defined as: